/ Blog /Why Migrate from Twilio/Agora to 100ms?

 October 5, 20224 min read

 The 100ms SDK comes with everything live video stuffed into a single lightweight package.
-You don’t have to worry about switching SDKs for implementing specific features like live streaming, chat or virtual background in your app.
-In this article, we will be comparing Twilio, Agora and 100ms in terms of the feature set you can build around with, and talk about what 100ms does differently that you might end up loving it.
+You don’t have to worry about switching SDKs for implementing specific features like live streaming, chat, or virtual background in your app.
+In this article, we will be comparing Twilio, Agora, and 100ms in terms of the feature set you can build around, and talk about what 100ms does differently that you might end up loving it.

 To start with, here are a few reasons to consider 100ms over Twilio’s and Agora’s video SDKs: